 Due to Coivd-19, our Sunset in the Park events have been put on hold until July 31, 2022!!
 Mark your calendars and plan ahead...details will be shared the closer we get to the actual date!!
 It's going to be a great party!!

 5. SOLAR PROJECT UPDATE (November 2021)

 The clubhouse solar panels are installed.
 Solar installation for Deep Well I is complete and the system is fully functional.
-The CBRE (Community Based Renewable Energy) will be next in line to install and in the permitting process.
-We hope to have that finished before the end of the year.
+The CBRE (Community Based Renewable Energy) will be next in line to install and construction is slated to begin the first of June, 2022.
 A big thank you to everyone on the Solar Committee: Dick Glenn, Gladys Skinner, Chuck Everhart, Tom Witte and Yvonne Everhart for their time, their valuable input, their expertise and their commitment.